p-sanches/somabits/WifiOSCTest_HTML/README.md

-# Arduino Uno Wifi OSC Client with HTML
+# Arduino Uno Wifi OSC Client with Webpage

 This example works same as <b>WiFiOSCTest</b> except that it also provides a user web interface to change the server IP address on the Arduino.